Cybrance/Discord-JS-MongoDB-Template/README.md

 ## Support

-- For help setting up with Cybrance, see INSTRUCTIONS.MD or contact support@cybrance.nl.
+- For help setting up with Cytric, see INSTRUCTIONS.MD or contact support@cytric.nl.